andrewwong97/open-citibikes-lambda/README.md

 # open-citibikes-lambda
 Quick Python lambda to get the open Citibikes near me via Siri invocation.
+I wrote this primarily to get a quick summary of the Citibike dock availability near my area.
+I'm happy to extend this functionality if anyone is interested, feel free to create a ticket in the repo.

-## How to make a request
+## Request
 Send an HTTP GET to `http://open-citibikes-lambda.vercel.app/api`

 ## Response